Araceligm90/reading-notes201/README.md

-# reading-notes201
 Code 201 Reading Notes

+Things I want to know more about:

-Here will go all my reading notes from Code 201:
+Here you can find all my reading notes from Code 201:

 [Class 1 Reading Notes](class-01.md)